ionsignal/runemind-infrastructure/servers/default/PLUGINS.md

 /chunky trim world_name square 0.0 0.0 5000.0 5000.0 inside # delete the entire world in-game for re-generation (server/client restart required)
 ```

-## Terra

-First install, you must unzip the default pack into in the default folder.

 ## CraftEngine

 ```bash